Hardness of monadic second-order formulae over succinct graphs: Abstract

 \section{Abstract}

-Our main result is a succinct \textit{counterpoint} to Courcelle's meta-theorem as follows: every arborescent monadic second-order (MSO) property is either NP-hard or coNP-hard over graphs given by succinct representations.
+Our main result is a succinct \textit{counterpoint} to Courcelle's meta-theorem as follows: every cw-nontrivial monadic second-order (MSO) property is either \NP-hard or \coNP-hard over graphs given by succinct representations.
 Succint representations are Boolean circuits computing the adjacency relation.
-Arborescent properties are those which have infinitely many models and countermodels with bounded treewidth.
+Cw-nontrivial properties are those which have infinitely many models and infinitely many countermodels with bounded cliquewidth.

-Moreover, we explore what happens when the arborescence condition is dropped and show that, under a reasonable complexity assumption, the previous dichotomy fails, even for questions expressible in first-order logic.
+Moreover, we explore what happens when the cw-nontriviality condition is dropped and show that, under a reasonable complexity assumption, the previous dichotomy fails, even for questions expressible in first-order logic.